The America We Anticipated is Here. How We Respond Means Everything.

 His Excellency, Most Reverend Paul S. Coakley, S.T.L., D.D.

-Ecclesiastical Advisor for Napa Institute
+Ecclesiastical Advisor, Napa Institute

 Archbishop, Archdiocese of Oklahoma City